White Latin Americans: Guatemala

+The departments with the highest Ladino population in Guatemala (and consequently lowest Indigenous population) are El Progreso (98.2%), Zacapa (97.4%), and Escuintla (94.4%).

 Honduras

 Honduras contains perhaps one of the smallest percentages of classified whites in Latin America comparatively with the majority population.
 According some census with only about 3% of the Honduran population is classified in this group.
 Another census indicates that near a 7.8% of the total population is white in Honduras.
 During the 19th century several immigrants from Catalonia, Germany, Italy and Eastern Europe arrived to Honduras.
 Some of these Europeans were Jews from the Russian Empire, escaping the pogroms.
 However most of this migrants mixed up with the majority mestizo population of Honduras, thus adding new genetic load to the Honduran population from other places in Europe.

 Of these the majority are people of Spanish descent.
 There is an important Spanish community mostly located in the city of San Pedro Sula and Tegucigalpa.
 There are also people from The Bay Islands who descend from British settlers (either English, Irish, or Scottish).
 Another large migratory group in Honduras is the Arabs, predominantly Palestinians and to a lesser extent Lebanese.
 Many of these Levantine Arabs were classified as white in national censuses; around 300,000 Arabs live in Honduras.

 However, most Hondurans consider themselves as mestizos, regardless of their ethnic category, which is why it is difficult to determine the actual white population of Honduras.
 According to Admixture and genetic relationships of Mexican Mestizos regarding Latin American and Caribbean populations based on 13 CODIS-STRs, the genetic composition of most Hondurans is 58.4% European, 36.2% Amerindian, and 5.4% African.
 A 2021 study of 295 Honduran-Americans who reported all four grandparents born in Honduras found an average of 40% European, 39% Amerindian, and 21% African in the diaspora population.